yesodweb/yesod-cookbook/Javascript-Options.md

-Yesod by default gives you Shakespeare-Javascript, also known as Julius.
-It is just Javascript that you can insert haskell values into.
-Also Shakespeare-Coffee, which is Coffeescript you can insert haskell values into.
+Yesod by default gives you Shakespearean Javascript, also known as Julius.
+It is just Javascript that you can insert Haskell (JSON) values into.
+Also Shakespearean Coffee and Shakespearean Typescript.
 Coffeescript is a thin veneer that papers over Javascript to make a convenient and consistent language, but there is still no type system.
-These solutions can easily be used with any existing javascript code.
+TypeScript adds a type system and compiles down the latest Javascript standard to an older version.
+It is likely the easiest way to get some types into your Javascript, although its type system does allow anything to be null.

 There is prior art for Julius: [jmacro](http://hackage.haskell.org/package/jmacro-0.5.1) has QQ value insertion, but also supports a haskell-ish version of javascript.